 - Always bear in mind that the basic purpose of typography is to aid in reading.
 Typographic experiments should be modeled around reading experience, not the other way round.

 - Keep your target niche in mind.
 If this is a news website, have a font that boasts of a professional look.
-If this is a website for a dance club, have a font that is slightly less serious than that for a news website.
+If this is a website for a dance club, have a font that is slightly less severe than that for a news website.

 - If you are indeed serious about innovation, try to get rid of stereotypes.
 A news website should surely have a professional font, but it should not really have an Old Text font for logo or a Roman font for main text.